Legacy System Migration: Moving to Modern Technology Without Pain

 A legacy system is an outdated computing software or hardware that is still in use.
 While these systems may still meet the requirements they were originally designed for, they are typically based on old technologies that are no longer common.
-Legacy system migration refers to the modernisation of old IT systems to a newer hardware infrastructure or software platform.
+A legacy system migration involves moving an old IT system – a legacy system – to a newer hardware infrastructure or software platform.

 Why Should My Business Migrate?

 Migration from legacy systems to a cloud-based service, in particular, can improve the performance and competitiveness of your organisation.
 System performance is often poor, and maintenance costs are high.
 The incompatibility with new technologies can bring difficulty and problems when altering these systems as they can no longer be kept up to date at the same speed at which the business wishes to innovate and change.
 The lack of vendor support and regular updates for old systems can compromise your data security.
 Therefore, data migration from legacy systems is imperative to ensure a functioning IT system.

 A legacy system migration requires a modern, flexible, easy to update, system that can adapt to changes with a minimum of interference in the ongoing business operations.
 System migration is the process of transferring old IT systems to a newer hardware infrastructure or software platform to keep up with current technologies.

 There are two types of legacy system migration: ‘lift-and-shift’ and transformation.
 A lift-and-shift legacy migration is a means of migrating your application and its associated data to a cloud platform without redesigning the App.
 This type of legacy IT migration is generally initiated by a company’s IT department when the current system does not perform as expected, if your system becomes obsolete or if a new technology with a faster processor becomes available.
 A transformation legacy migration can be driven by any change in your company’s direction, or if your legacy system does not support your business process or inhibits user experience.

 How Do You Successfully Transform Your Systems?